The best keto meal delivery for 2021

 FreshlyFit is the healthier offshoot of popular meal delivery service Freshly -- which I also reviewed recently.
 FreshlyFit features tasty keto and paleo-friendly meals are available for as little as $8.50 a meal when you order 12 meals a week.
 Even a meal plan with just six meals a week is still less than $10 a meal, making FreshlyFit a great budget pick for anyone looking for healthy keto meals delivered on the regular.

-While I didn't love everything I tried from FreshlyFit, most meals were pretty solid.
+While I didn't love everything I tried from FreshlyFit's keto plan, most meals were pretty solid.
 You'll find keto versions of comfort foods such as shepherd's pie with cauliflower mash.
-I also had a very flavorful chicken with pesto cream sauce and mushrooms and a bison burger with sauteed vegetables.
+I also had a very flavorful chicken with pesto cream sauce and mushrooms and a bison burger with sauteed vegetables that I enjoyed.

 One thing to like about FreshlyFit is a rotating menu of 23 keto-friendly meals to choose from each week which should keep you from getting bored.
-Note that steak and other beef entrees generally incur an added cost of $2 ti $3 a meal.
+Note that steak and other beef entrees generally incur an added cost of $2 to $3 a meal.

 Keto-friendly meals per week: 23